 Sydney Fox joined the EPI team in October 2014 as the Business Manager, providing fiscal and grants management as well as office administration.
 In addition, Fox spends a significant amount of time leading the logistical efforts to produce EPI’s annual Energy Policy Research Conference.

 Fox holds a Master’s degree in Public Administration from Boise State University (2015), and also received her Bachelor’s degree in Criminal Justice from Boise State University (2013).
+She is currently pursuing her PhD in Public Policy and Administration from Boise State University.

 Fox brings several years of experience at Boise State University working in the College of Education as a Program Manager.
 Prior to that experience, she worked for the Idaho Attorney General in the Consumer Protection and Civil Litigation division.